mariamhakobyan/elasticsearch-river-kafka/README.md

 * `zookeeper.connect` (optional) - Zookeeper server host.
 Default is: `localhost`
 * `zookeeper.connection.timeout.ms` (optional) - Zookeeper server connection timeout in milliseconds.
 Default is: `10000`
 * `topic` (optional) - The name of the topic where you want to send Kafka message.
 Default is: `elasticsearch-river-kafka`
+* `message.type` (optional) - The kafka message type, which then will be inserted into ES keeping the type.
+Default is: `json`.
+The following options are available: `json` and `string`.
 * `index` (optional) - The name of elasticsearch index.
 Default is: `kafka-index`
 * `type` (optional) - The mapping type of elasticsearch index.
 Default is: `status`
 * `bulk.size` (optional) - The number of messages to be bulk indexed into elasticsearch.
 Default is: `100`